timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 The biggest downsides to this approach are:

 * **Larger binaries**
-	* For [Lex Library](https://github.com/lexlibrary/lexlibrary) I'm seeing a 20 MB executable without embedded assets, and a 21 MB executable with them.
+	* For my current project [Lex Library](https://github.com/lexlibrary/lexlibrary) I'm seeing a 20 MB executable without embedded assets, and a 21 MB executable with them.
 * **Longer compilation**
 	* This is mostly mitigated by the [latest caching](https://golang.org/doc/go1.10#build) in the Go compiler.
 * **Increased memory during compilation**
 	* This may bite you if you are developing on low memory devices, but for me personally this hasn't been a concern.

 You are essentially making a trade-off between development time and operational management time.
-If you application's intended audience is the general public (or at least the really geeky public that host their own web apps), this trade off is more than worthwhile.
+If your application's intended audience is the general public (or at least the really geeky public that host their own web apps), this trade off is more than worthwhile.

 # Embedding Options
 Perhaps the first library, or at least the first really popular one, to handle embedding static assets in Go applications is [jteeuwen's Go-BinData](https://github.com/jteeuwen/go-bindata).
-It's a command line application that you pass a directory path to and it generates a `.go` file with your embedded assets.
+It's a command line application that you pass a directory path to and it generates a `.go` file with your assets embedded in it.

-Unfortunately jteeuwen seems to have dropped off the face of the planet, deleting all of this repositories from github as he left.
+Unfortunately, jteeuwen seems to have dropped off the face of the planet, deleting all of this repositories from github as he left.
 Luckily for all of us, his code was open-source and so was forked by the community at large.
 You can find several, well-maintained forks of his code on github.
-My fork of choice was [shuLhan's](https://github.com/shuLhan/go-bindata), but I have since moved onto other options, the reasons for which, I get into below.
+My fork of choice was [shuLhan's](https://github.com/shuLhan/go-bindata), but I have since moved onto other options, the reasons for which, I'll get into below.

 More details on the jteewen repo are here: https://github.com/jteeuwen/go-bindata/issues/5